 Well, it’s been an interesting couple of weeks in the sporting world.
 Nothing has surprised Steve and I more than seeing the eye-watering defeat of Louis van Gaal’s Manchester United by MK Dons.

 This was the second round of the Capital One Cup and you could be forgiven for thinking that MK Dons were punching above their weight.
-Literally Manchester United were well out of their league.
+Literally Manchester United was well out of their league.
 Or so they thought!

 LVG decided to field an under-strength squad, with many names probably being heard for the first time by many watching.
 He must have thought his youngsters were strong enough to overcome the league 1 underdogs.
 However, the finishing scoreline of 4-0 to the Dons must have left van Gaal feeling at best, a little embarrassed and at worst, wondering if he was holding a poisoned chalice.
 Despite the humiliation and bewilderment, there are important lessons to be learned here that could be applied to any ‘business’.

 It was evident that there seemed to be a fair amount of panic within the Man U squad.
 Panic is a terrible thing.
-When things start to go the wrong panic has a way of freezing the brain and hobbling our ability to formulate appropriate responses.
+When things start to go wrong panic has a way of freezing the brain and hobbling our ability to formulate appropriate responses.
 When things start to go wrong in business and let’s face it, they do, panic is a wasted emotion.
 Taking a deep breath to allow the brain to engage is the only way forward.

 Keep your eye on the ball